 Realising just cities

-These commonalities and contrasts provide a platform for uni- and translocal work on how to realise more just cities.
+These commonalities and contrasts provided a platform for uni- and translocal work on how to realise more just cities.

 Who makes decisions, whose knowledge matters and who benefits from urban policies and processes?

-Work in Greater Manchester is more advanced, reflecting the roots of the platform within the city-region, but new projects are being planned and developed in Sheffield to share learning across both sites.
+Work in Greater Manchester has been more advanced, reflecting the roots of the platform within the city-region, but new projects have been planned and developed in Sheffield to share learning across both sites.